A crown is a tooth-shaped cover placed over a tooth that is badly damaged or decayed. Many people call it a cap.

 After filing down the tooth, there are two ways to make a permanent crown.
 Most crowns require two visits to the dentist.
 You receive a temporary crown at the first visit and wear it while your permanent crown is made.
 Some dentists have a machine that makes a crown in one visit.

 With the traditional approach to making a crown, your dentist first will use a piece of thread or cord to push the gum away from the tooth.
 Then the dentist will make an impression (copy) of the tooth using a rubber-like material.
 The impression material sets in about five minutes.
 Then it is removed.
+Some dentists are now doing away with this traditional technique and are using digital technology to take impressions for crowns.

 Your dentist will also take an impression of the teeth above or below the tooth that will receive the crown.
 The purpose is to make sure the crown will fit into your normal bite.